jiisa-k/jiisa-k.github.io/_pages/about.md

 Other than this, I've had the good fortune to work with professors from IIIT Hyderabad and NTU Singapore.

 ## Outside Work
-I am really interested in and spend a lot of time learning math (using online videos, textbooks and internet forums).
-I am an avid reader, though my genre of choice varies with the season.
-When I am too tired to read or want to enjoy some scenery, I listen to audiobooks and podcasts.
-I also listen to music and take vocals classes.

-I am always on the lookout for good research opportunities.
-If our interests align and you are looking for researchers, feel free to send me an email!
+I am an avid reader and can always be a found with a book in my bag.
+I have also rekindled my love for walking, and can be spotted at random locations out-of-doors.
+I also enjoy music (especially singing).